falcosecurity/rules/README.md

 Note: *This repository has been created upon this [proposal](https://github.com/falcosecurity/falco/blob/master/proposals/20221129-artifacts-distribution.md#move-falco-rules-to-their-own-repo).*

-This repository contains the [Rules Files Registry](#registry) and *rules files* officially maintained by the Falcosecurity organization.
-[Rules](https://falco.org/docs/rules) tell [Falco](https://github.com/falcosecurity/falco) what to do.
+This repository maintains the default *rules files* officially owned by the Falcosecurity organization as well as the Falco Rules Files Registry.

+## Falco Rules

+Rules tell [Falco](https://github.com/falcosecurity/falco) what to do.
+These rules are pre-defined detections for various security threats, abnormal behaviors, and compliance-related monitoring.
+Adopters can customize these rules to their specific needs or use them as examples.
 Please refer to the [official documentation](https://falco.org/docs/rules) to better understand the rules' concepts.

+The `main` branch contains the most up-to-date state of development.
+All rules files are located under the [rules folder](rules/).
+Please refer to our [Release Process](./RELEASE.md) to understand how rules are released.
+Stable rules are released and published only when a new release gets tagged.
+This means that rules in the `main` branch can become incompatible with the latest stable Falco release if, for example, new output fields are introduced.

+### Default Rules

+The [falco_rules.yaml](rules/falco_rules.yaml) file contains Falco's default rules, categorized by the maturity level `maturity_stable` based on the [Rules Maturity Framework](CONTRIBUTING.md#rules-maturity-framework).
+Stable rules are enabled by default.
+Additionally, the file includes incubating and sandbox rules that are not enabled by default and may require engineering effort for [effective adoption](CONTRIBUTING.md#justification-of-rules-maturity-framework-for-falco-adoption).
+All rules in [falco_rules.yaml](rules/falco_rules.yaml) are solely based on syscalls and container events.
+For an up-to-date overview table linking to the respective Mitre Attack resources and more, please refer to the [rules overview](rules_inventory/rules_overview.md) document.
+Lastly, you can find Falco plugins rules in the respective [plugins](https://github.com/falcosecurity/plugins) repos' subfolder.

+Interested in contributing your custom rules?
+Visit the [contributing](#contributing) section below and join the Falco community now!

-## Registry
+## Falco Rules Files Registry

-The Registry contains metadata and information about rules files distributed by the Falcosecurity organization.
-These rules are developed for Falco and made available to the community.
+The Falco Rules Files Registry contains metadata and information about rules files distributed by the Falcosecurity organization.
+The registry serves as an additional method of making the rules files available to the community, complementing the process of retrieving the rules files from this repository.

 Note: _Currently, the registry includes only rules for the syscall call data source; for other data sources see the [plugins repository](https://github.com/falcosecurity/plugins)._